Safety and Security

 - Ensure your home looks secure on the outside (alarms, locks etc.)

 - If you go out in the evening, close the curtains and set light timers.

-- Don't hide spare keys under the mat, in the shed, garage or elsewhere.
+- Don't hide spare keys under the mat, under a plant pot or elsewhere.